-During the three months ended March 31, 2024, the Company changed the presentation to present freight expense as a component of cost of goods sold rather than selling, general and administrative expense to better align freight expense with freight income.
-The change has been applied retrospectively to the condensed consolidated financial statements for the prior period presented in this Quarterly Report.
-The impact to the accompanying condensed consolidated statements of operations and comprehensive income (loss) is presented in the following table (in thousands).
+In 2024, the Company changed the presentation of freight expense from selling, general and administrative expense to cost of goods sold, to better match freight expense with freight income.
+The change has been applied retrospectively to the condensed consolidated financial statements for the prior periods presented in this Quarterly Report.
+The impact to the accompanying condensed consolidated statements of operations and comprehensive income (loss) for the three and nine months ended September 30, 2023 is presented in the following table (in thousands).
 There was no impact on previously reported balances in the accompanying condensed consolidated balance sheet or statement of cash flows.